Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Energy Management Problem

 Consider a regional thermal grid consisting of $N$ agents with heterogeneous parameters as it was developed in the previous part.
 Such a STG setting however can lead to unwanted mutual interactions between ATES systems as it is illustrated in Fig.~\ref{fig_atessg}.
-We therefore need to introduce a proper coupling constraint between neighboring agents, that makes use of the following assumption.
+We therefore need to introduce a proper coupling constraint between neighboring agents that makes use of the following assumption.

-\begin{assumption} Each well of an ATES system is considered as a growing reservoir with respect to the horizontal axis (Fig.~\ref{fig_hcnets}, black solid line).
-We therefore assume to have a cylindrical reservoir with a fixed height $\ell[\tx{m}]$ (filter screen length) and a growing radius $r_{\tx{a},t}^h \,, r_{\tx{a},t}^c [\tx{m}]$ (thermal radius) for each well of an ATES system. \end{assumption}
+\begin{assumption} Each well of an ATES system is considered as a growing reservoir with respect to the horizontal axis (see black solid line in Fig.~\ref{fig_hcnets}).
+We therefore assume to have a cylindrical reservoir with a fixed height $\ell\, [\tx{m}]$ (filter screen length) and a growing radius $r_{\tx{a},k}^h \,, r_{\tx{a},k}^c\, [\tx{m}]$ (thermal radius) for each well of an ATES system. \end{assumption}

-Using the volume of stored water in each well of ATES system, one can determine the thermal radius using:
+Using the volume of stored water in each well of ATES system, one can determine the thermal radius using